-In the Norwegian inventory, emissions from compost production and biogas production without energy recovery are included in this category.
-CH_4 , N_2O and CO_2 are emitted during this process.
-CO_2 emissions from compost production are biogenic.
+In the Norwegian inventory, emissions from compost production and biogas production without energy recovery are included in this category. $CH_4$ , $N_2O$ and $CO_2$ are emitted during this process. $CO_2$ emissions from compost production are biogenic.

-According to the Tier 2 key category analysis emissions of CH_4 and N_2O from Biological treatment of solid waste (CRF 5B) are key categories in trend assessment (1990-2016).
+According to the approach 2 key category analysis emissions of CH4 from Biological treatment of solid waste (CRF 5B) is a key categorie in trend assessment (1990-2016).